run-x/opta/README.md

 Opta's goal is to provide a robust production-ready platform for every organization and introduce radical automation to DevOps.

+# Features
+* Continuous Deployment for containerized workloads
+* Hardened network and security configurations
+* Support for multiple environments (like Dev/QA/Staging/Prod)
+* Integrations with observability tools (like Datadog/LogDNA/Prometheus/SumoLogic)
+* Support for non-kubernetes resources like RDS, Cloud SQL, DocumentDB etc
+* Built-in auto-scaling and high availability (HA)
+* Support for spot instances

 # Quick start
 Install: